Dimoniada/Reporter/README.md

 docx, csv
 \
 \
-To start just add folder "reporter" to your project.
+To start just add folder "Reporter" to your project.

 |       Dependencies       |      Usage      |
 |:------------------------:|:---------------:|